Published on July 8th, 2015 | by Andrea Bertoli3

 The focus should really be green-based juices, with the bulk of the juice made of celery, lettuce and/or cucumbers.
 Tomatoes and red peppers are water-rich and work great as bases too, but are often more expensive.

 But how do you choose a juicer when there are so many juicers on the market to choose from?
-We purchased an Omega auger juicer, which is best for greens.
+We purchased the Omega auger juicer, which is best for greens.
 Centrifugal juicers are quicker and easy to juice, but some reviews say that not as much nutrition is juiced out of the individual fruits and juices.
 The trade-off is that auger juicers are much more expensive.
 We’re super happy with our Omega juicer, but the downside is the small feed tube– all the vegetables need to be chopped before juicing.
 Otherwise, it’s easy to use and easy to clean.
-I timed myself: it took just 15 minutes to wash, slice and juice my veggies and then clean up.
+I timed myself: it took just 15 minutes to wash, slice and juice my veggies ,and then clean up.
 Everyone can find 15 minutes each day to boost their health!

 15 Green Juicing Tips!